JadeMatrix/Style-Guide/C++.md

 * anything that requires semantic constraints should be a class that prohibits invalid state
 * constructors:
     * use constructors for unambiguous direct conversions or initialization
+        * for single-argument constructors these may or may not be marked `explicit` depending on how safe/performant an implicit conversion would be
-    * use static factory methods for ambiguous and/or complex conversions or initialization
+    * use static factory methods ("named constructors") for ambiguous and/or complex conversions or initialization
     * examples:
         * char-array-to-string would be a constructor
         * string-to-hash would need several factory methods:
             * create hash from incoming string
             * incoming string is already a hash digest as a raw byte string
             * incoming string is already a digest encoded as e.g. hex
+* when to use classes
+    * classes should be used as resource managers
+    * any functions that do not need direct access to an object's internal state should be free functions ([How Non-Member Functions Improve Encapsulation by Scott Meyers](http://www.drdobbs.com/cpp/how-non-member-functions-improve-encapsu/184401197))
+        * this includes any static member functions that may need to access the internal state of some object of that type, such as named constructors above
+    * if an object has no internal state it should have no member functions, and probably shouldn't exist
+        * caveat for traits- and tag-types
+        * caveat for template metaprogramming, especially pre-C++14

 ## Comments